austinhuang0131/joinmatrix/servers.md

 Ideally you would host your own homeserver, but not everyone has the means...
 Anyway, you should use a homeserver other than the default `matrix.org` because...

 1. It is overloaded at times, and
-2. If everyone continues to register on the same homeserver, then it will become more centralized, thus shifting away from the original goal of Matrix.
+2. If everyone continues to register on the same homeserver, then Matrix will become less decentralized as intended.

+In some cases you might also want your MXID to show your affiliation with a specific community.

 ## Criteria